proventa/aws-postgresql-demo/docs/blog-Backup-Restore.md

 We are specifying the `AWS_REGION`, `WAL_S3_BUCKET`, and `AWS_ROLE_ARN` environment variables.
 The `AWS_REGION` environment variable specifies the region in which the S3 bucket is located.
 The `WAL_S3_BUCKET` environment variable specifies the name of the S3 bucket.
 The `AWS_ROLE_ARN` environment variable specifies the ARN of the IAM Role.
 The IAM Role will be used by the EC2 instances running the Spilo image to access the S3 bucket.

+After that, we can just run the Ansible script again to provision the EC2 instances that will be running the Spilo Image.
+It will automatically create WAL-G backups and store them in the S3 bucket.
+Let the Spilo image run for a few minutes and then we can check if the backups are being stored in the S3 bucket.
 ## Verifying the WAL backups on the S3 Bucket

 Now, let's check if the backups are actually being stored in the S3 bucket.
-We can do so by navigating to the AWS console and selecting the `patroni-demo-bucket` S3 bucket.
+We can do so by navigating to the S3 Bucket section in the AWS console and selecting the `patroni-demo-bucket` S3 bucket.
 We should see a new folder called `spilo` in the S3 bucket.
 The folder should contain a folder with the name of your Patroni cluster and inside that folder, we should see the WAL-G backups.

-We can also check if the backups are being stored in the S3 bucket by running the following command on your terminal:
+We can also check it with the AWS CLI by running the following command on your terminal:

 ```bash
 aws s3 ls s3://patroni-demo-bucket/spilo/superman --recursive --human-readable --summarize